 Overall, it is evident that the present environment which sees tax authorities around the world becoming increasingly aggressive, it is prudent to guard against challenges that a structure is in place merely to obtain treaty benefits.
 One way of doing this is to ensure that any holding or finance structure has as much economic substance as possible – for example, by giving a holding company an additional function, such as that of a regional administrative and marketing headquarters.

-In recent years a number of companies have not only strengthened their claim to Cyprus tax residence, but also enjoyed operational and economic benefits by locating regional administrative and headquarters functions in Cyprus, taking advantage of Cyprus's strategic location, EU membership, low costs and high quality of life.
+In recent years a number of companies have not only strengthened their claim to Cyprus tax residence, but also enjoyed operational and economic benefits by locating regional administrative and headquarter functions to Cyprus, taking advantage of Cyprus's strategic location, EU membership, low costs and high quality of life.
 Savva & Associates is well positioned to advise international groups on this highly important matter, and we are happy to offer a 'no obligations' review of a current structure.